Lately I’ve seen many articles circulating the Internet that basically say this:

-I’ve taken some time to reflect on this travel-snobbery mentality myself, and honestly, I am torn.
+I’ve taken some time to reflect on this travel-snobbery mentality myself, and honestly, I’m torn.

-I will continue to share my story and what I’ve learned.
-But in doing this, I don’t want to send the message that this lifestyle is the only way to live fully, or that it’s an easy path for everyone.
+Travel is my passion and my hobby.
+I want to share it with others, and I want to be a resource and inspiration.
+But in doing so, I don’t want to send the message that this lifestyle is the only way to live fully, or that it’s an easy path for everyone.

 And there’s something that I have long been overlooking, or just plain ignoring… I am privileged.
 Lucky.
 Blessed.
 Whatever you’d like to call it.
 I was born into a life that gave me access to opportunities that I didn’t necessarily earn.